-Business Expansion and Retention Program (BRE) - In 2017 Castle Rock EDC will continue its aggressive BRE campaign in partnership with CREP to establish ongoing relationships with our existing businesses.
+Business Expansion and Retention Program (BRE) - In 2019, Castle Rock EDC will continue its aggressive BRE campaign in partnership with CREP (Castle Rock Economic Partnership) to establish ongoing relationships with our existing businesses.
 This generally constitutes 30 plus face-to-face visits annually to:

-- Thanks business owners for doing business in Castle Rock - Assess company needs and challenges - Analyze their perceived barriers to a thriving business environment - Create impactful follow up, addressing their needs and connecting them to resources - Partner with the Town when appropriate to proactively address issues both real and perceived
+- Thank business owners for investing in Castle Rock - Assess company needs and challenges - Analyze their perceived barriers to a thriving business environment - Create impactful follow up, addressing their needs and connecting them to resources - Partner with the Town staff and community partners when appropriate to proactively address issues both real and perceived

-Retail Retention - As part of our ongoing retail commitment to the Town, Castle Rock EDC and Town staff are routinely visit with a variety of existing retail store owners and shopping center owners to ensure open lines of communication and deliver quick response times to issues that arise.
-The Town staff are exceptional partners and have made an impressive commitment to responding to key issues.
+Retail Retention - As part of our ongoing retail commitment to the Town, Castle Rock EDC and Town staff routinely visit with a variety of existing retail store owners and shopping center owners to ensure open lines of communication and deliver quick response times to issues that arise.
+Town staff are exceptional partners and have made an impressive commitment to responding to key issues.

 Business Start-up and Entrepreneurship - The majority of new jobs in local economies are produced by small community-based businesses.
 In Colorado, 75% percent of businesses have fewer than 10 employees.
 In the Town of Castle Rock, a significant amount of businesses are classified as very small or home based.
-In cooperation with the Castle Rock Chamber of Commerce the EDC will continue to play a role in encouraging the ongoing growth and development of entrepreneurial activity in Castle Rock.
-The opening of the "Connexion Spot" Co-working space in August of 2015 and the launch of the 104 (Angel investment) Initiative from the Castle Rock EDC are both essential components in building the long term vision to make Castle Rock a hub for start-up, small and second stage primary employers.
+In cooperation with the Castle Rock Chamber of Commerce, the EDC will continue to play a role in encouraging the ongoing growth and development of entrepreneurial activity in Castle Rock.
+The 2016 launch of the 104 Initiative, an Angel investment platform, was an essential component in building the long-term vision of our growing entrepreneurial eco-system.
+This led to the attraction of Innosphere; a science and technology incubator, that in 2018 opened a Castle Rock and South Metro location to continue the services of the 104 Initiative designed to support startup and second stage companies.